nsrau/azure-docs.it-it/includes/howto-attach-disk-linux.md

-Per altre informazioni dettagliate sui dischi, vedere [Informazioni sui dischi e sui dischi rigidi virtuali per le macchine virtuali](../articles/virtual-machines/virtual-machines-linux-about-disks-vhds.md).
+For more details about disks, see [About Disks and VHDs for Virtual Machines](../articles/virtual-machines/virtual-machines-linux-about-disks-vhds.md).

 <a id="attachempty"></a>
-## Collegare un disco vuoto
+## <a name="attach-an-empty-disk"></a>Attach an empty disk

-1. Aprire l'interfaccia della riga di comando di Azure e [connettersi alla sottoscrizione di Azure](../articles/xplat-cli-connect.md).
-Assicurarsi che sia attiva la modalità Azure Service Management (`azure config mode asm`).
+1. Open Azure CLI and [connect to your Azure subscription](../articles/xplat-cli-connect.md).
+Make sure you are in Azure Service Management mode (`azure config mode asm`).

-2. Immettere `azure vm disk attach-new` per creare e collegare un nuovo disco, come illustrato di seguito.
-Sostituire _TestVM_ con il nome della macchina virtuale Linux e specificare le dimensioni del disco in GB, di 100 GB in questo esempio:
+2. Enter `azure vm disk attach-new` to create and attach a new disk as shown in the following.
+Replace _TestVM_ with the name of your Linux Virtual Machine and specify the size of the disk in GB, which is 100GB in this example:

         azure vm disk attach-new TestVM 100

-3. Una volta creato e collegato, il disco dati verrà elencato nell'output di `azure vm disk list <virtual-machine-name>` come illustrato di seguito:
+3. After the data disk is created and attached, it's listed in the output of `azure vm disk list <virtual-machine-name>` as shown in the following:

         $ azure vm disk list TestVM
         info:    Executing command vm disk list